Code-Institute-Submissions/Second_Milestone_Project-3/README.md

 - There should always be a menu or exit button available, so that users can have freedom to navigate between different pages.
 - Information content:
     - Well explained "Attraction" section.
-    - Clear landing page, easy to use.
+    - Clear and easy to use landing page.

 Structure plane:
 - Color theme for this project will be generated using the following color palette generator [Coolors](https://coolors.co).